icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Official website](https://angular.dev/update-guide) - Interactive guide to help you migrate from one version of Angular to another.
 * [ng update](https://angular.dev/cli/update) - Use the CLI to update your project or try new Angular features by adding the `--next` flag.
-* [migrations](https://angular.dev/reference/migrations) - Angular offers schematics to help update your project for you.
-You can convert your project to standalone components, the new control flow syntax, and more by using one of the Angular built-in schematics.
+* [migrations](https://angular.dev/reference/migrations) - Angular schematics help update projects by enabling conversion to standalone components, new control flow syntax, and more.
 * [ng-morph](https://github.com/taiga-family/ng-morph) - Code mutations in your project or schematics were never easier than now.
 * [ngx-libs](https://github.com/eneajaho/ngx-libs) - Angular Libraries Support lists community libs support for each Angular version.
 * [fast-facts/ng-update](https://github.com/fast-facts/ng-update) - A GitHub Action that keeps your Angular CLI-based projects up-to-date via automated PRs based on `ng update`.
-* [npx-app-updater](https://github.com/DSI-HUG/ngx-app-updater) - When a new version of your application is deployed, this library will trigger a user notification to inform them that updates are available.
+* [npx-app-updater](https://github.com/DSI-HUG/ngx-app-updater) - Alerts users to available updates when a new version is deployed.
 * [ngx-update-app](https://github.com/Celtian/ngx-update-app) - Angular directive for updating app via service workers.
 * [Angular Caniuse](https://www.dolmen.tools/en/angular/caniuse/explorer) - Track Angular features from preview to stable stages.
 * [ngx-boomer](https://github.com/angular-sanctuary/ngx-boomer) - This project is a straightforward utility designed to enforce rules that preserve Angular's previous naming conventions in Angular 20.
-* [angular-updater](https://github.com/stardyn/angular-updater) - A flexible and lightweight solution for managing version control and update alerts in Angular apps, featuring seamless integration with service workers.
+* [angular-updater](https://github.com/stardyn/angular-updater) - A lightweight solution for managing version control and updates in Angular apps with seamless Service Worker integration.

 ## Angular Pulse